Atal Bihari Vajpayee admitted to AIIMS for ‘routine check-up’

 Former prime minister and senior BJP leader Atal Bihari Vajpayee was admitted to the All India Institute of Medical Sciences (AIIMS) Monday morning on the advice of doctors, a statement issued by his office said.

-“As per the advice of doctors, former PM Atal Bihar Vajpayee has been admitted in AIIMS today for routine check-up and investigations.
+“As per the advice of doctors, former PM Atal Bihari Vajpayee has been admitted in AIIMS today for routine check-up and investigations.
 He will be under the supervision of Dr Randeep Guleria, Director, AIIMS, there,” the statement read.

 In a fresh statement issued later, the former PM’s office said, “Former PM AB Vajpayee has been admitted to AIIMS today for examination and management.
 He is stable.
 A team of doctors under the supervision of Dr Randeep Guleria, Director, AIIMS, are conducting tests.”